BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/bursaries/travel-bursaries.md

 international conferences, the BMVA issues bursaries to help cover the travel and conference costs.
 A number of such bursaries, of up to £1000 each, are issued annually.
-In return, the recipient is expected to write a report on the conference for inclusion in [BMVA News]({{ site.baseurl }}/information/bmva-news/), or equivalent work for the BMVA website as agreed with the bursaries officer, and to present their paper at a BMVA-organised meeting in the autumn.
+In return, the recipient is expected to write a report on the conference for inclusion on the BMVA website, or equivalent work for the BMVA as agreed with the bursaries officer, and to present their paper at a BMVA-organised meeting in the autumn.

 To be eligible, you must be: